 POL Investors Have Opportunity to Lead Polished.com Inc. f/k/a 1847 Goedeker Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Nov.
-10, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Polished.com Inc. f/k/a 1847 Goedeker Inc. ("Polished" or the "Company") (NYSE: POL).
+LOS ANGELES , Nov.
+16, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Polished.com Inc. f/k/a 1847 Goedeker Inc. ("Polished" or the "Company") (NYSE: POL).

 Class Period: July 27, 2020 – August 25, 2022